DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

              Authorization: Bearer <YOUR_ACCESS_TOKEN>

 + Parameter
     + limit (number, optional) - For pagination.
 The maximum number of results to return at once.
 Default 100.
     + offset (number, optional) - For pagination.
-The offset of the first results in the total results.
-Default 0.
+The maximum number of results to return at once.
+Default 100.
     + categoryKey (string, optional) - A key of a Category.
     + categoryValue (string, optional) - A value of a Category.
     + contactId (string, optional) - A contactId to filter by.
     + cardType (string, optional) - `ACCOUNT_CARD`, `GIFT_CARD`.
-    + currency (string, optional) - The 3 character ISO-4217 currency.
+    + currency (string, optional) - The three-character ISO-4217 currency.
-    + userSuppliedId (string, optional) - Unique idempotency ID for the request.
+    + userSuppliedId (string, optional) - Endpoint-unique idempotency ID provided by the client.

 + Response 200
     + Attributes